 Gross margin percentage, which is net revenues less costs of revenues divided by net revenues, fluctuates based on factors such as the mix of products sold, the cost and proportion of third-party hardware and software included in the systems sold, the offering of product upgrades, price discounts and other sales-promotion programs, the distribution channels through which products are sold, the timing of new product introductions, sales of aftermarket hardware products such as disk drives and currency exchange-rate fluctuations.
-See the risk factors discussed in Part I - Item 1A under the heading "Risk Factors" in our Annual Report on Form 10-K for the year ended December 31, 2016.
-Our total gross margin percentage for the three months ended March 31, 2017 decreased to 61.1% from 69.7% for the same period in 2016.
-The decrease was primarily due to the decreased revenue from our products and services as discussed above, partially offset by our programs to reduce costs and increase operational efficiencies.
+For a discussion of these factors, see the risk factors discussed in Part I - Item 1A under the heading "Risk Factors" in our Annual Report on Form 10-K for the year ended December 31, 2016.
+Our total gross margin percentage for the three months ended September 30, 2017 decreased to 57.3% from 63.3% for the same period in 2016, and for the nine months ended September 30, 2017 decreased to 58.9% from 66.4% for the same period in 2016.
+The decreases were primarily due to the decreased revenue from our products and services as discussed above, partially offset by cost savings resulting from our programs to reduce costs and increase operational efficiencies.